Propagator: Graviton propagator

 where $H$ is the Hubble constant.
 Note that upon taking the limit $H \to 0$ and $\Box \to -k^2$, the AdS propagator reduces to the Minkowski propagator.

 Related singular functions

 The scalar propagators are Green's functions for the Klein–Gordon equation.
 There are related singular functions which are important in quantum field theory.
-We follow the notation in Bjorken and Drell.
-See also Bogolyubov and Shirkov (Appendix A).
 These functions are most simply defined in terms of the vacuum expectation value of products of field operators.